belabdesmd/IQlympics/README.md

 4. **Plan strategically** - save skips for the hardest questions as the button becomes disabled when you run out

 ### Step 4: Game Over Conditions ☠️
-- **Wrong Answer**: Game ends immediately when you select an incorrect answer
+- **Wrong Answer**: Game ends immediately when you select an incorrect answer with a dramatic skull emoji display
 - **High Stakes**: Every question becomes a strategic decision between answering and skipping
 - **Automatic Navigation**: Game automatically routes to the game over page when you answer incorrectly
 - **Session-Based**: Each game session ends when you make a wrong choice - use your skips wisely!

 ### Step 5: Check the Leaderboard 🏆
-1. **Access leaderboard** via the yellow "Leaderboard" button during gameplay
+1. **Access leaderboard** via the yellow "Leaderboard" button during gameplay or from the main navigation
-2. **View global rankings** - see the top 5 countries with their flags, names, and total points
+2. **View global rankings** - see the top 5 countries with their flags, names, and total points in gradient-styled cards
-3. **Find your country** - see your nation's position and ranking with a special highlighted section
+3. **Find your country** - see your nation's position and ranking with a special highlighted section showing your rank
 4. **Track contribution** - view your personal percentage contribution to your country's total points with a visual progress bar
-5. **Return to gameplay** - use the "Back to Game" button to continue playing and boost your country's standing
+5. **Return to gameplay** - use the "Back to Game" or "← BACK" button to continue playing and boost your country's standing

 ---

 ## 🏆 Scoring System

-- **Correct Answer**: +1 point for you and your country (contributes to national total)
+- **Correct Answer**: Points earned for you and your country (contributes to national total)
-- **Wrong Answer**: Immediate game over - session ends
+- **Wrong Answer**: Immediate game over - session ends with no mercy
-- **Skipped Question**: No points gained, but game continues (strategic option)
+- **Skipped Question**: No points gained, but game continues (strategic survival option)
 - **Country Ranking**: Based on cumulative points from all players representing that country
-- **Personal Contribution**: Your points calculated as a percentage of your country's total score
+- **Personal Contribution**: Your points calculated as a percentage of your country's total score and displayed with a progress bar

 ---